Heuristic principle: if a result is technically erudite, needs

 Return to Table of Contents.

-Number, space and logic is one third complete, containing seven months work.
+Number, space and logic is over one third complete, containing ten months work.
 It extends

 Fred Diamond and Jerry Shurman, A first course in modular forms, Springer, 2005, which is strongly recommended,